 For Advanced Settings:

-There are more settings to adjust the DVD ripping with VLC on Mac.
+There are more settings to adjust the DVD ripping with VLC on Mac or Windows.
 For example, VLC does possess some sophisticated settings for you to customize your DVD conversion quality, speed, size, etc. Go ahead if needed.

 1. Video Deinterlace

 the default setting of "Video Deinterlace" is off.
-If you wanna your output DVD file with progressive scanning, tap "Preference" > access to "Video" > manually change Deinterlace into "On".
-Plus, it also offers you with deinterlace mode e.g., Discard, Blend, Mean, Linear, Film NTSC(IVTC), etc.
+If you want the output DVD file with progressive scanning, tap "Preference" > access to "Video" > manually change Deinterlace into "On".
+Plus, it also offers you a deinterlace mode e.g., Discard, Blend, Mean, Linear, Film NTSC(IVTC), etc.